 Kitten season is sparked by the days getting longer, thus kicks off in early spring in many states.
-As the days get warmer in most places in the U.S., kitten season is already in full swing and it will last until fall and even into early winter.
-In places like Florida, for cats, hot summers and mild winters are conducive to year-round breeding so kitten season lasts all year long.
+As the days get warmer in most places in the United States, kitten season is already in full swing and may last until fall in some cases.
+In warmer places like Florida, hot summers and mild winters are conducive to year-round breeding, so kitten season lasts all year long.

 What is kitten season?

 Kitten season defines the period in which female cats deliver oodles upon oodles of kittens, one litter after another.
 Most animals mate and give birth in spring due to longer days and mild temperatures which gives access to more food meaning higher survival rates for the offspring.
 But, unlike other animals, cats can continue to reproduce until the weather turns cold.